Fox River Grove, Illinois: Level crossing accident

 On October 25, 1995, a Metra passenger train, running express towards Chicago, collided with a Cary-Grove High School school bus, killing seven high school students.
-The accident brought reform and increased safety standards nationwide for signaled rail crossings located very near street and highway intersections which are regulated by traffic signals, also known as interconnected crossings.
+The accident brought reform and increased safety standards nationwide for signaled rail crossings located near street and highway intersections which are regulated by traffic signals, also known as interconnected crossings.

 21st century

-In January 2013, a grease fire forced FRG's New China Restaurant to close.
-Community donations, insurance payout, and a grant allowed the restaurant to reopen in November 2014.

-In 2019, a restaurant employee dumped a quantity of cleaning fluid into the drainage system, resulting in the hospitalization of three restaurant patrons and the calling of a hazmat team to clean up the premises.

 On August 21, 2019, Fox River Grove celebrated its 100th anniversary.
 To celebrate the centennial, the village hosted historical tours, a carnival, and a parade during the summer of 2019.

 As of December 2019, FRG has become a debt-free village.
 According to Village President Nunamaker, this was attained through "the accumulation of operational cost savings over the past several years and fiscally responsible decision making by the village board."

 Geography

-Fox River Grove is located primarily in McHenry County and partially in Lake County, Illinois, along U.S. Route 14, 42 mi northwest of downtown Chicago.
+Fox River Grove is located primarily in McHenry County and partially in Lake County, along US 14, 42 mi northwest of Chicago.
 It is situated on the south bank of the Fox River, which flows southwest to the Illinois River.
 The village of Cary is located on the north side of the river, connected to Fox River Grove by a bridge on Route 14.

-According to the 2010 census, Fox River Grove has a total area of 1.71 sqmi, all land.
+According to the 2021 census gazetteer files, Fox River Grove has a total area of 1.71 sqmi, all land.